Seoul Plays Down Report On North Korean Leaders Health - UrduPoint

 No confirmation of the report was immediately available.

-But it triggered widespread speculation, with CNN citing a US official saying that Washington was "monitoring intelligence" that Kim was in "grave danger after a surgery".
-That report did not specify what the intelligence was.
+But it triggered widespread speculation, with CNN citing a US official saying that Washington was "monitoring intelligence" that Kim was in "grave danger" after undergoing surgery.

 In a statement, a spokesman for the South's presidential Blue House said: "We have nothing to confirm and no special movement has been detected inside North Korea as of now."
-And the South's Yonhap news agency cited an unnamed government official saying that reports Kim was seriously ill were "not true".
+The South's Yonhap news agency, meanwhile, cited an unnamed government official saying that reports Kim was seriously ill were "not true".

+But there were no explicit denials that Kim, who is in his mid-30s, had had some kind of procedure.

 Previous absences from the public eye on Kim's part have prompted speculation about his health.